cmu-phil/r-tetrad/README.md

 Initial wrappings have been done for some algorithms as of 2024-09-05.

 The idea is to reproduce the functionality of [TetradSearch.py in the py-tetrad project](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/tools/TetradSearch.py) using [rJava](https://rdrr.io/cran/rJava/man/).
-That wrapping of Tetrad required that the user install both Java and Python themselves and coordinate them with R. We got extensive user feedback about that from R users, who almost universally expressed a preference that installing Python and Java in addition to R for R code, and manually coordinating them with R, was suboptimal.
+That wrapping of Tetrad required that the user install both Java and Python themselves and coordinate them manually with R. We got extensive user feedback about that from R users, who almost universally expressed a preference that installing Python and Java in addition to R for R code, and manually coordinating them with R, was suboptimal.
 In this project, we eliminate the need to install Python or even Java; only R is needed; the scripts handle the connection to Java internally.

 This will hopefully provide more up-to-date and more easily maintainable access to the current Tetrad library code than our previous Tetrad rJava project, [r-causal](https://github.com/bd2kccd/r-causal).